 CESaRE’s Board of Advisors is a group of industry and academia experienced professionals that are at our side during these formative years.
 As a young Journal, gaining the support of leaders in the field helps transform our work, pushing us further to achieve our Vision.
 If you would like to join our Board, use the link to get in touch with us.

 Send us an email!

-External Role: Freelance Consultant: Climate Change & Terrestrial Ecosystems, Mitigation and Adaptation
+External Role: Independent Researcher: Climate Change & Terrestrial Ecosystems, Mitigation and Adaptation

 Dr. Shobha Maharaj is a climate impacts scientist who has spent the last 12 years in a combination of research and practitioner roles centered around the assessment of climate impacts upon terrestrial ecosystems; biodiversity and protected areas management & planning.
 Her current research focuses on climate impacts and sustainable nature-based adaptation and mitigation strategies, especially across global biodiversity hotspots, islands and the Agriculture, Forestry and Land Use (AFOLU) sector.

 She serves on several international climate related collaborations.
 Some of these include: (i) Lead Author on the IPCC’s upcoming AR6 for both the Small Islands Chapter and the Biodiversity Hotspots Cross-Chapter Paper; and Contributing Author to the Key Risks across Sectors and Regions Chapter (Working Group II); (ii) Lead Author on the IPBES-IPCC workshop report on climate change and biodiversity and (iii) Coordinating Lead Author of the Climate and Ecosystems chapter of the National Ecosystems Assessment of Grenada.

 External Role: CEO and Founder of ITACA & Business Development Associate at Acclimatise